Home » Can We Teach All Children to Read and Spell?

 (Dr. Louisa Moats)

 Prof. McGuinness points out, ”One should never think that just because “it seems like” we read instantly, this is, in fact, what we do.
 Our brain processes millions of bits of information all the time that we are not consciously aware of, because the processing speed far outstrips our ability to be conscious of it.
-An efficient reader has “automatized” or “speeded up” the decoding process to the point where it runs off outside conscious awareness. (italics added)
+An efficient reader has “automatized” or “speeded up” the decoding process to the point where it runs off outside conscious awareness.

 ”Learning does not occur in ‘‘pathways,’’ but via anatomical and neurochemical changes in dendrites and adjacent cell membranes”

 ”Skilled reading happens so quickly and efficiently that it seems as though words are recognized as whole units.
 But the evidence is clear that readers do attend to the inner structure of words (Adams, 1990; Ehri, 2005), assembling the letters and sounds very quickly—in as little as 150 milliseconds for a word (Shaywitz, 2003).
-We know that the “immediacy of reading is an illusion based on the extreme automaticity of these word-assembly steps, which operate outside our conscious awareness” (Dahaene, 2009).”
+We know that the “immediacy of reading is an illusion based on the extreme automaticity of these word-assembly steps, which operate outside our conscious awareness” (Dehaene, 2009).”

 (Laura D. Stewart.
 What We Know About Beginning Reading. https://shorturl.at/kFGIS)